24a. Playtime: Phonotactics VI: Phonotactic Games

 This game was invented by Lewis Carroll (his real name was Charles L. Dodgson), author of Alice in Wonderland.
 Dodgson originally called this game "Doublets", but it is also known as "Laddergrams", "Stepwords", "Word Chains", "Transitions", "Transformations", and 'Trickledowns'.
 In this game you change one word into a very different-looking word by replacing just one letter in the first word at a time.
 At each step the letter change must result in a real English word.
 Here are two simple examples, going from CAT to MEN and RED to SIT:

-Here are some easy "Word Ladder" games from Reader's Digest to get you started:
+Here are some easy "Word Ladder" games to get you started:

 Here are some more "Word Ladder" puzzles, with solutions: